logicalclocks/feature-store-api/docs/hopsworksai/user_management.md

 When a new user registers with Hopsworks.ai a new organization is created.
 This user later on can invite other registered users to their organization so they can share access to the same clusters.

-Configuration is also shared among users of the same organization.
-So if user Alice has configured her account with her credentials, Bob doesn't have to.
+Cloud Accounts configuration is also shared among users of the same organization.
+So if user Alice has configured her account with her credentials, all member of her *organization* will automatically deploy clusters in her cloud account.
 Credits and cluster usage are also grouped to ease reporting.

 ## Adding members to an organization
 Organization membership can be edited by clicking **Members** on the left of Hopsworks.ai Dashboard page.